David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 But first,

 ### :atm: My Stack
 I build most of my projects so they can be run from a single GPU (or even CPU).
-Whilst I occasionally use the large models for backends or elements requiring specialist knowledge, these could be replaced in Production by 'tuning or training' local models, but that's not practical for most small demo projects.
+Whilst I occasionally use the large models for backends or elements requiring specialist knowledge, these could be replaced in Production by 'tuning or training' local models, not practical for most small demo projects.
 (See 'Training / Tuning).
 I use three PC's, custom built for AI inference.
 At present the cheapest way for compute is to build your own, but due to the Spark (and AMD equivalents e.g. Threadripper), pre-built PC's will be the best value for probably the first time in PC history.

 My PC's are networked via NVIDEA Mellanox cards at 25gbe, but for home project and demo's SFP+ (10gbe) or ethernet is enough.
 For production you'd use NVLink or RDMA.